Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Here in Cleveland, we’ve got beef cheek in our pierogi, truffles on our hot dogs and beer in our donuts.
 Balance.

 Whether you’re into the thread count of your linens or just a place to crash for the night, we’ve got a hotel room with your name all over it.

 You know those places only the locals know?
 Let our experts help you find them with free maps, itineraries and insider tips.

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

 Now that you've got a family in tow, you're in need of fun family-friendly experiences that get those little brain juices running, giggles a' flowing and pictures that will have Grandma jonesing for more.

 And, chances are, you don't have the time, patience or extra cash lying around to gamble on attractions that may not be fit for the fam.

-So, in no particular order, check out these 15 year-round kid-friendly experiences in The Land:
+So, in no particular order, check out these 15 year-round kid-friendly experiences in The Land.

 There are zoos.
 And, then there's the Cleveland Metroparks Zoo & Rainforest - 183 acres filled with more than 2,000 animals representing 600 species from six continents.
-Don't miss the Rosebrough Tiger Passage, a totally renovated sanctuary in which you'll come within inches of Amur tigers who'll literally walk above your head (yikes stripes!), as well as the all-new Asian Highlands exhibit with snow leopard cubs, red pandas and takins.
+Don't miss the Rosebrough Tiger Passage, a totally renovated sanctuary in which you'll come within inches of Amur tigers who'll literally walk above your head (yikes stripes!), as well as the Asian Highlands exhibit with snow leopards, red pandas and takins.